Jean Valjean: Part Two: Cosette

 The next morning, Christmas Day, Valjean offers to take Cosette with him.
 Mme.
 Thénardier immediately accepts, but M. Thénardier haggles for a compensation and gets 1500 francs in the end.
 Valjean takes Cosette with him.
-Only now does the book confirm that the mysterious man Cosette met is actually Jean Valjean.
+Only now does the book confirm that the mysterious man Cosette met is actually Valjean.
 M. Thénardier is soon overcome with grief at having sold Cosette too cheaply and runs after them.
 When M. Thénardier demands more money, Valjean gives him the note Fantine signed before she died, saying that the bearer of the note was authorized to take Cosette.
 M. Thénardier tries to continue following Valjean, but is soon frightened back to the inn.

-Valjean takes Cosette to Paris, where they live in No. 50-52 Boulevard de l'Hôpital, in the so-called "Gorbeau House."
+Valjean takes Cosette to Paris, where they live in No. 50-52 Boulevard de l'Hôpital, in the so-called "Gorbeau House".
 They cannot live calmly for long—in Spring 1824, Javert, who has been promoted to the police in Paris, finds the house.
 He has heard of a "kidnapping" from Montfermeil and remembers Valjean's request of three days.
 He has also heard of a man, poorly dressed, who gives money to other poor people, the "beggar who gives alms", who had a granddaughter with him and who has been heard to say that she came from Montfermeil.
-Javert goes undercover, discovers that it is Jean Valjean, and makes plans to arrest him.
+Javert goes undercover, discovers that it is Valjean, and makes plans to arrest him.

 Valjean recognizes Javert, and taking Cosette, walks out of the house and leaves.
 They barely manage to get away from Javert, who allowed Valjean to leave the house, believing that Valjean would take him to meet other criminals.
 Valjean managed to steal a rope from a streetlamp, climb a wall to a convent and pull Cosette up after him.
 They then climbed down a shed roof into a garden. it turned out that this was the convent where Fauchelevent worked, who wanted to return the favor and save Valjean's life this time.
 After almost burying Valjean alive in a scheme to get him out of the convent so that he could openly walk back into the convent, Fauchelevent was able to bring in his "brother" Ultimas (fr.
 Ultime) Fauchelevent (the real name of Fauchelevent's deceased brother).
 Cosette was admitted to the convent school.